 Katarina moved from former Yugoslavia to the UK in 1994 where she studied ‘Health Sciences & Homeopathy’ at the University of Westminster.
 In 2007 she trained in Transpersonal Psychotherapy at CCPE (Centre for Counselling and Psychotherapy Education) in London and completed post-diploma psychotherapy training at the Re-Vision, Centre for Integrative Psychosynthesis.
 She also trained in Group Facilitation first at Re-Vision and more recently at the Gestalt Centre in London.
 Katarina worked at several clinics across London almost 20 years and is currently practicing at Chiswick Psychotherapy, Counselling and Homeopathy Clinic in West London.

 In her private practice, Katarina works with people from all walks of life, including clients who want to explore their relationship problems, loss of meaning or direction in their life, to those suffering with stress related illnesses, trauma, anxiety & mood disorders.
 She also works with people who are looking for spiritual guidance and those who want to explore or reconnect with their creativity.

-Katarina is also a musician and free form dancer and uses creativity, movement and creative imagination in therapeutic work with her clients.
+Katarina is also a musician and free-form dancer and she uses creativity, movement and creative imagination in therapeutic work with her clients.
 She was extremely interested in bringing dance and movement and body-oriented practice into her group therapy work, that being the practice that she personally found most helpful at many challenging times in her life.
 She discovered that free expression through movement and dance offered clients a great platform to explore themselves in a new connected way (body, mind and emotion) and to evolve from processing verbally and conceptually, to a greater and more holistic self-awareness.